BrownieO/Conlang-notes/Vocabulary/Social/regions.md

 Here, we'll name parts of the Earth.

 ## Continents (Unteklandeon)
 Continents are the major landmasses.
-Their number varies by culture and have no single ruler.
+Their number varies by culture and they have no single ruler.

 The following continents are included: